CharlieNapo/weather-service-backend/README.md

 - What would you approach to returning data be if a request is made between two times that the https://openweathermap.org/forecast5 data set supports.
 - How will you scale the weather service to handle increasing load.
-  - For example, scaling the systems to 1k RPM and then 5k RPM.
+  - For example, scaling the systems to 1k Requests Per Minute (RPM) and then 5k RPM.
 - Where do you think the bottlenecks lie in scaling such a system?
 - How do you ensure that the API response time is always within tolerable range?
 - What if any data storage would you use as the backend for the weather service?
   - If you had a storage backend, how would it scale?

+Optional question:

+- How might we minimise the use of the system resources (cloud hosting costs)?
+  - The system should still be able to scale as needed.